Robert Baron (poet)

-Robert Baron (born 1630) was an English poet and dramatist.
+Robert Baron (born c.
+1630) was an English poet and dramatist.
 He was a very successful plagiarist, his thefts passing unrecognised for more than a century after his death.

 Life

 According to Gerard Langbaine, Baron was born in 1630, and educated at Caius College, Cambridge, although there is no evidence that he took a degree.
 After 1650, Baron disappeared, and nothing more was heard concerning him.